 A stye is a painful, reddish bump of the edge of the eyelid.
 It is similar to an acne pimple and forms when the oil glands near the eyelashes get blocked and infected.
 Styes are quite a common condition and most of the time can be managed at home.
-Sometimes, however, the infection in the stye subsides but the bump remains.
+Sometimes, however, the bacterial infection in the stye subsides but the bump remains.
 This painless bump is known as a chalazion and may need a small procedure at a doctor's clinic to remove it.
+One can read more about eye infections.

 We see quite a few patients with a stye and it does appear that when we connect their eye condition to a word they have already heard they understand better.
 Its called Aanjani in Hindi and is also referred to by the same name in Gujarati.

 There may be minor differences in the way they appear.
-One is more superficial while one is situated a little deeper within the lid.
+One is more superficial while the other is situated a little deeper within the lid.
 However, from a patient's point of view, they are both painful bumps in the eyelid.

 Stye in eyelids is caused because of the openings of these oil glands and hair follicles getting blocked.
 This blockage can happen because of